AndPuQing/tex2typst/README.md

 If you are using the library in a web page via a `<script>` tag, you don't need the line of `import`, function `tex2typst` and `typst2tex` should be available in the global scope.

 tex2typst.js supports some advanced options to customize the conversion.
-For more details, please refer to the [API Reference](docs/api-reference.md).
+For details, please refer to the [API Reference](docs/api-reference.md).

 ## Open-source license